 Several precautions were taken to protect the privacy of respondents.
 Personal identifiers (e-mail addresses) were kept separate from the information collected from each respondent.
-This was accomplished by placing each set of information in a separate database.
-The only common identifier to both databases was a respondent ID number.
-This identifier was destroyed as soon as data collection was complete.
+This was accomplished by anonymizing responses so that no personal information was recorded and the contact association was removed.